 While the emphasis of this particular museum will be on the Lakota people and the other Great Plains tribes, this project stands at the forefront of greater exploration and conversation about the history, culture, and experience of all Native peoples.

-The strength of the Native American way of life persists to this day.
+The strength of the Native American culture and way of life persists to this day.
 Strong Native individuals are promoting a cultural resilience, finding new yet traditional ways to be Native American in the modern age.

 Native Hope is proud to support efforts like the Lakota Dream Museum as we work to inspire hope and bring healing to Native peoples through storytelling.
 Subscribe to our blog for more stories of hope.